AdvancedCustomFields/docs/fields/select.md

 title: Select
 category: field-types
 group: Choice
-status: draft
 ---

 ## Description
-The Select field creates a drop down select or multiple select input.
+The Select field creates a drop-down list to select one or more choices from.

 ## Screenshots
 <div class="gallery">